seanwhs/Web-Journey-Blueprint/README.md

 Then intentionally create type errors and fix them.

-The TypeScript "red squiggles" are part of the learning process.
+The TypeScript “red squiggles” are part of the learning process.

 ---